dansmyers/dansmyers.github.io-archived/about.md

 Before attending UW-Madison, I worked as a software engineer at
-[Sandia National Laboratories](http://www.sandia.gov) in Albuquerque, NM, where I worked with teams applying image processing and computer vision algorithms to national security problems.
+[Sandia National Laboratories](http://www.sandia.gov) in Albuquerque, NM, with teams applying image processing and computer vision algorithms to national security problems.

 I occasionally compete in old-time and bluegrass guitar contests, and I've received first prizes